 Honestly, a few slices of this bread sat on my table for several days and was just as delicious each day.
 It doesn’t dry out too badly and with a quick pop in the microwave it was soft and gooey.
 However, for best results cover with saran wrap and store on the counter.

-Double dark chocolate rye bread
+Double dark chocolate rye bread recipe

 - 1 cup Bob's Red Mill whole grain rye flour